Induction Process Engineering Center (IPEC)

 Radyne Induction Process Engineering Center (IPEC) offers the expertise of engineers, metallurgists, scientists, and technicians who adapt Radyne Induction heating processes to achieve the results required from our customers.

 With the assistance of IPEC’s talented team, our customers are able to validate the quality of the induction heating process or heat treatment of their components prior to the purchase of Radyne induction heating systems.
-The IPEC team works with clients to analyze their requirements existing processes, and results to recommend high ROI (return on investment) improvements utilizing induction heating.
+The IPEC team works with clients to analyze their requirements, existing processes, and results to recommend high-return improvements utilizing induction heating.
 The IPEC also conducts induction heating process feasibility demonstrations on customer-supplied components along with metallurgical and other studies for customer evaluation.

-IPEC resides Radyne’s 40,000 + sq.ft.
+IPEC is located in Radyne’s 40,000 + sq.ft.
 Milwaukee WI engineering and manufacturing facility.
-Capabilities include super-computer analysis utilizing finite element modeling (FEM) for reliable mathematical estimations, a leading metallurgical and induction heating laboratory, and an induction tooling design center to deliver the precise results and quality that our customers expect.
-Radyne’s application engineers, materials scientists, metallurgists, technicians, machinists, and coil makers bring exceptional capabilities to confront the challenges of new process development.
-The IPEC gives our customers peace of mind by demonstrating that the system they order does what they need for success.
+Capabilities include computer analysis utilizing finite element modeling (FEM) for reliable mathematical estimations, a fully equipped metallurgical and induction heating laboratory, and an induction tooling design center.
+Radyne’s talented team of application engineers, material scientists, metallurgists, technicians, machinists, and coil makers work together to confront the challenges of new process development.
+The IPEC gives our customers peace of mind by demonstrating that the system they order is capable of achieving their desired results.

 - Cutting Edge Inductor and Susceptor Designs

 - Eco-Friendly, Ultra-High Efficiency, Green Inductor Design

 - Development of Precise Induction Heating and Hardening profiles

 - Advanced Thermal and Magnetic Modeling, Simulation, and numerical predictions with Finite and Boundary Element Analysis